ubccr/hpc-toolset-tutorial/coldfront/README.md

 password: `test123`
 `sbatch --wrap "sleep 600"`
 `squeue`  (the job should be running on a node)
-`ssh` to the allocated node
-`ps -ef |grep cgray`
-`exit` (logout from compute node)
 `exit` (logout from cgray account)

 ## Login to OnDemand website
-- Login to Open OnDemand  https://localhost:3443/ as username: `cgray` password: `test123`
+- Login back into or refresh your login to Open OnDemand  https://localhost:3443/ as username: `cgray` password: `test123`
+- Try to launch an interactive job again.
+Does it work this time?
-- Go to Active Jobs and click on your running job
+- Go to Active Jobs and click on your running jobs to see more details
-- Delete (cancel) the job
+- Delete (cancel) the jobs so they show the `completed` status
-- Submit a job using job template
-- Launch an interactive Job

 ## Login to Open XDMoD website
 - Login to Open XDMoD https://localhost:4443/
- -- Click on 'Sign In' at the top left
+ -- Click on `Sign In` at the top left
  -- Under the section "Sign in with local XDMoD account:"  Click on "Login Here" and enter username: `admin` password: `admin`
 - Notice there is currently no data in XDMoD